 Free Business Profile

-From 2 June 2017, all newly registered public accounting firms will receive a free Business Profile - an electronic report containing business registration information of that entity.
-Upon successful registration, an email with a URL to download the free Business Profile will be sent to the person who filed the registration.
+All newly registered public accounting firm will receive a free Business Profile - an electronic report containing business registration information of that entity.
+Upon successful registration, an email with a URL to download the free Business Profile, will be sent to the person who filed the registration.